CIT 251 Computer Security Overview

 IS 648 Cyber and Professional Ethics

-The pervasiveness of computers, technology, and the Web have made it imperative that we be aware of and understand the ethical and legal implications of these forces on our personal and professional lives.
-Through readings, discussions and case studies, this course examines the ethical and legal issues involved in computing by investigating such questions as free speech, privacy, and intellectual property on the Internet, cyber-crimes, employer/employee issues, and professional codes of ethics.
+The pervasiveness of computers, technology, and the web have made it imperative that we be aware of and understand the ethical and legal implications of these forces on our personal and professional lives.
+Through readings, discussions and case studies, this course examines the ethical and legal issues involved in computing by investigating topics like free speech, privacy, intellectual property on the Internet, cyber-crimes, employer/employee issues, and professional codes of ethics.

-This course covers the most important issues and topics in the huge area of cryptography and computer security.
+This course covers the most important issues and topics in cryptography and computer security.
 Topics include: Mathematics of Cryptography, Traditional Symmetric-Key Ciphers, Modern Symmetric-Key Ciphers, DES, AES, Asymmetric-Key Cryptography.
 RSA, Rabin, ElGamal and Elliptic Curve Cryptosystems, Message Integrity and Message Authentication, Cryptographic Hash Functions, Digital Signature, Entity Authentication and Key Management.

-This course covers the most important issues and topics in the area if network security.
-A good balance between theory and practice is sought.
-It covers attacks and threats in computer networks, including network mapping, port scanning, sniffing.
+This course focuses on the most important issues and topics in network security.
+In network security, a good balance between theory and practice is sought.
+The course covers attacks and threats in computer networks, including network mapping, port scanning, sniffing.
 DoS, DDoS, reflection attacks, attacks in DNS and leveraging P2P deployments for attacks, operational security, including firewalls and intrusion-detection systems.
-It also takes a layered approach to network security covering topics that include: Security at the Application Layer: PGP and S/MIME, security at the Transport layer: SSL and TLS.
-Security at the Network Layer: IPSec.
+It also takes a layered approach to network security, covering topics such as Security at the Application Layer, PGP and S/MIME, security at the Transport layer, SSL and TLS, Security at the Network Layer, and IPSec.
 Students will use software tools to participate in an important simulated lab component that includes packet sniffing, network mapping, firewalls, SSL and IPsec.